Retro-Devils/O.P.P/README.md

 # How To Use

-1. Run Install Script
+1.Run Install Script

-2. Put your movies in home/pi/RetroPie/roms/movies/
+2.Put your movies in home/pi/RetroPie/roms/movies/

-3. Reload RetroPie
+3.Reload RetroPie

-4. Press A on Movies then A on your movie
+4.Press A on Movies then A on your movie

 # Install